theapsgroup/chrome-48-cache/readme.md

 - the problem does not occur when etags are disabled
 - the problem does not occur using async xmlhttp or fetch

+## Public example

+The login page at <https://businessportal.apsmos.com/> uses the dojo js framework.
+This framework uses synchronous xmlhttprequests to resolve its dependencies.
+The problem reproduces after a few refreshes.

+Note that in response to the empty response, dojo's fallback resource loading mechanism is triggered, which results in a bunch of 404's.
+The underlying problem however, is the empty cache response.

+Also note that the "disable cache while devtools is open" feature of chrome dev tools should be disabled.

 ## Chromium issue reference

 <https://code.google.com/p/chromium/issues/detail?id=570622>